May 032023

 • 1 2N2222 NPN transistor or similar (Q1)

-• 6 1N4148 diodes or similar (D1, D2, D3, D4, D5, D6)
+• 6 1N4148 diode or similar (D1, D2, D3, D4, D5, D6)

-• 1 1N4148 silicon diode / 1N60 germanium diode or similar (D6) (see Note below)
+• 1 1N4148 silicon diode / 1N60 germanium diode or similar (D6) (see note below)

 • 6 LEDs, 2 green, 2 yellow or amber, 2 red (L1, L2, L3, L4, L5, L6)